RubyRed01/professional-readme-generator/README.md

 ## Usage

-Open the terminal, type "node index.js" to start the application, answer the questions when prompted an submit, then a README.md will be created for your use.
+Open the terminal, type "node index.js" to start the application, answer the questions when prompted and submit, then a README.md will be created for your use.